 And we haven’t even touched on her cosplay, which Joe Bob has mentioned loving numerous times.
 Prince is playing a character, yes, but the cosplay just adds an element to the part that makes The Last Drive-In that much richer.
 Which character will she choose?
 What spin will she come up with to represent a film or character?
 Again, take a moment to consider the amount of time that level of preparation and creativity requires.

 Then remember the way you smiled at the Fouke Monstress and the Ted Raimi condom vest, or her hilarious “got some mail for ya” interaction that gave us Mail Girl v.
 Male Girl from SLEEPAWAY CAMP, which if we’re honest about it, is one of the moments of the show thus far.

-And for The Last Drive-In’s recurring communal theme, it was Darcy who shared a bunch of @thestichkeeper’s crocheted figures lovingly constructed from flicks featured on the program, or offering a Michael Berryman figure to auction off to help raise money for Florida’s Seacrest Wolf Preserve, a place near and dear to Berryman’s heart, which had suffered extensive damage during Hurricane Michael.
+And for The Last Drive-In’s recurring communal theme, it was Darcy who shared a bunch of @thestichkeeper’s crocheted figures lovingly constructed from flicks featured on the program, and offered a Michael Berryman figure to auction off to help raise money for Florida’s Seacrest Wolf Preserve, a place near and dear to Berryman’s heart which had suffered extensive damage during Hurricane Michael.